 - In the NSW Parliament the Greens established an Inquiry into Social, Public and Affordable Housing that heard from public housing residents from across NSW and delivered 41 recommendations to Government to fix the housing system.

-- We are supporting residents at Millers Point who want to stay in their homes and we oppose the selloff of remaining properties.
+- We supported residents at Millers Point who want to stay in their homes and we oppose the selloff of remaining properties.

 - The Newtown Electorate Office has assisted hundreds of public housing tenants with issues including maintenance, safety and relocation.
 We have taken the concerns of residents affected by the Waterloo development direct to the Minister for Housing and we are working with residents at Northcott to make sure the Government addresses their security concerns.